antonycourtney/tad/README.md

 Tad is an [Electron](http://electron.atom.io/) application written in ES2015 using [flow](https://flowtype.org/) type annotations.
 Tad's front end User Interface is implemented in [React](https://facebook.github.io/react/), using [SlickGrid](https://github.com/mleibman/SlickGrid) for the main grid component.
 In the main process, Tad uses [SQLite](https://sqlite.org/) for internal storage and efficient queries on tabular data.
-(TODO: architecture diagram)